 Tree Planting – Grant

-PP will apply for a grant up to £200 from Schneider Electrical which we hope will fund extra tree planting in the village and surrounding are.
+PP will apply for a grant up to £200 from Schneider Electrical which we hope will fund extra tree planting in the village and surrounding area.
 CIB will know if we have been successful by April.

 Action: PP to maintain contact.